paulkarpenko/us-code-ui/uscode/title-12-banks-and-banking/chapter-023-farm-credit-system.md

 (13)

-  (A) Subject to subparagraph (B), the Farm Credit Administration may approve an amendment to the charter of any institution of the Farm Credit System operating under subchapter I or II of this chapter, which would authorize the institution to exercise lending authority in any territory—
+  (A) Subject to subparagraph (B), the Farm Credit Administration may approve an amendment to the charter of any institution of the Farm Credit System operating under subchapter I or II, which would authorize the institution to exercise lending authority in any territory—

     (i) in the geographic area served by an association that was reassigned pursuant to section 433 of the Agricultural Credit Act of 1987 ([12 U.S.C.
 2071](./chapter-023-farm-credit-system.md#section-2071) note) (where the geographic area was a part of the association’s territory as of the date of the reassignment); and